One of the most traditional Chilean soups, a favorite with the kids.

 - Verify that the potatoes and the rice are cooked, adjust the seasoning with salt and pepper.

-- Serve hot, place on each plate a piece of squash, corn, and chicken, and sprinkle with finely chopped parsley or cilantro.
+- Serve hot, place a piece of squash, corn, and chicken on each plate, and sprinkle with finely chopped parsley or cilantro.

 Keywords: Chilean Cazuela de pollo, Chicken soup